 Hopefully, you’ve already spent some time brainstorming some potential domain names.
-Now, it’s time to take your favorite, register it, and get started building your website.

 Below you’ll learn how to register a domain name, some domain registration mistakes you’ll want to avoid, and how to choose the best domain name possible.

 When registering a domain name you’ll have a few different routes to take:

 - Register a domain with your hosting package